 - How software helps guide the sales process, increase customer engagement, and boost sales

-- The role of CRM (customer relationship management) software in the manufacturing industry
+- The role of CRM (customer relationship management) software in digital transformation in manufacturing

 - How a B2B eCommerce platform benefits different verticals and manufacturing production types